Last revised on 01/11/2021

 - When you participate in surveys or focus groups, you give us your insights into our products and services, responses to our questions and testimonials.

-- If you ask us to communicate with or otherwise process information of other people (fx. if another member should provide us with some objections regarding your behaviour on our services), we collect the information about others that you give us in order to complete your request.
+- If you ask us to communicate with or otherwise process data of other people (fx. if another member should provide us with some objections regarding your behaviour on our services), we collect the information about others that you give us in order to complete your request.

 - Of course, we also process your chats with other members as well as the content you publish, as part of the operation of the services.

-Information We Receive from Others
+Data We Receive from Others

 We may receive information about you from our partners, for instance where Lovla ads are published on a partner's websites and platforms (in which case they may pass along details on a campaign's success).

-Information Collected When You Use Our Services
+Data Collected When You Use Our Services

-We collect information about your activity on our services, for instance how you use them (fx., date and time you logged in, features you've been using, searches, clicks and pages which have been shown to you, referring web page address, advertising that you click on) and how you interact with other users (fx., users you connect and interact with, time and date of your exchanges, number of messages you send and receive).
+We collect data about your activity on our services, for instance how you use them (fx., date and time you logged in, features you've been using, searches, clicks and pages which have been shown to you, referring web page address, advertising that you click on) and how you interact with other users (fx., users you connect and interact with, time and date of your exchanges, number of messages you send and receive).

-Other information with your consent
+Other data with your consent

 If you give us permission, we can collect your precise geolocation (latitude and longitude) through various means, depending on the service and device you're using, including GPS, Bluetooth or Wi-Fi connections.
 The collection of your geolocation may occur in the background even when you aren't using the services if the permission you gave us expressly permits such collection.
 If you decline permission for us to collect your geolocation, we will not collect it.
 Similarly, if you consent, we may collect your photos and videos (for instance, if you want to publish a photo, video or streaming on the services).